contentjet/contentjet.github.io/README.md

 ## Development
 Development is done from the `develop` branch.
 Built files are copied to the `master` branch to make live with github pages.

+**IMPORTANT:** When cloning this project you MUST remove any periods in the path on your system otherwise nodemon will fail to detect changes e.g `mv contentjet.github.io contentjet-github-io`.

 ### Requirements
 * Node 8+
 * NPM 5+